-As the authors write, “Many of us ‘see red,’ ‘feel blue,’ or ‘turn green with envy.’
-Are such color-emotion associations fundamental to our shared cognitive architecture, or are they cultural creations learned through our languages and traditions?”
+As the authors write, “Many of us ‘see red,’ ‘feel blue,’ or ‘turn green with envy.'”
+Are such color-emotion associations, they wonder, fundamental to our shared cognitive architecture?
+Or are they cultural creations that we learn through our languages and traditions?

 To find out, they surveyed about 4,600 people from 30 countries across six continents.

-“No similar study of this scope has ever been carried out,” said Dr. Daniel Oberfeld-Twistel, member of the participating team at Johannes Gutenberg University Mainz (JGU).
+Co-author Daniel Oberfeld-Twistel of the Johannes Gutenberg University Mainz said this study is the largest of its kind to date.
 “It allowed us to obtain a comprehensive overview and establish that color-emotion associations are surprisingly similar around the world,” he said.

 The study, published earlier this week in the journal Psychological Science, asked participants to assign up to 20 emotions to twelve different colors.
 The survey also asked them to specify how intensely they associate a certain color with a certain emotion.

 The researchers found a significant global consensus.
 For example, red is the only color that people strongly associate with both a positive feeling (love) and a negative one (anger).

 And around the world, the color that triggers the least emotions is brown.

 Regional differences also emerged.
 People in China, for example, more closely associate the color white with sadness than people in other countries.
 This also applies to the color purple in Greece.